bayinfosys/bayinfosys.github.io/library/33-vector-db-filters.md

 Physical execution diverges based on index architecture.
 PostgreSQL separates vectors from metadata, requiring post-filtering of candidates.
 Dedicated vector databases integrate metadata into the graph structure, enabling filtering during traversal.
 Neither is universally better.
 The choice depends on filter selectivity patterns and infrastructure constraints.

-Ranking signal composition introduces normalization challenges and query planner complexity.
+Ranking signal composition introduces normalisation challenges and query planner complexity.
 Simple vector ordering leverages indexes efficiently.
 Combined multi-signal ranking may require staged execution or application-level processing to maintain performance while supporting flexible ranking functions.

 Understanding this progression from SQL syntax to index structure to signal composition helps match implementation to requirements.
-Start with PostgreSQL for most use cases, optimize query structure, and introduce additional complexity only when measurements indicate it is needed.
+Start with PostgreSQL for most use cases, optimise query structure, and introduce additional complexity only when measurements indicate it is needed.